top of page

 The A12 magazine with a difference

 Check out my video on this topic.
-You can find it on my YouTube channel "apertureonepointfour" and further down on this page.
-You are welcome to subscribe to my channel!
-A big "thank you" from me for that.
+You can find it on my YouTube channel "apertureonepointfour" or embedded further down this page.
+You are more than welcome to subscribe to my channel!
+A big "thank you" in advance for your support.

 Hasselblad Panoramakit